Yala Peak Climbing

-You explore some of the prominent places of Kathmandu like Patan Durbar Square, Kathmandu Durbar Square, and Swayambhunath Stupa.
-In the evening, your guide will provide you with details of the trip.
-Overnight at 3-star hotel in Kathmandu.
+You explore prominent places in Kathmandu, like Patan Durbar Square, Kathmandu Durbar Square, and Swayambhunath Stupa.
+In the evening, your guide will provide details of the trip.
+Overnight at a 3-star hotel in Kathmandu.

 Day 03: Drive to Sybrubensi (1460m/4788ftft) |O/N at Tea House (A. B, L, D)

-Today, we start our journey and drive to Sybrubensi in jeep moving alongside the large Trishuli River.
+Today, we start our journey to Sybrubensi in a jeep, moving alongside the large Trishuli River.
 Enjoying the countryside view throughout the drive, we arrive at Sybrubensi.
 Overnight at Tea House in Sybrubensi.

 Day 04: Trek to Lama Hotel (2500m/8200ft) |O/N at Tea House (A. B, L, D)

-Following the route of Bhote Koshi River, we leave Sybrubensi behind us and begin our first-day of the trek by walking to Lama Hotel.
-Trekking up and down the trail, we enter into a forest filled with rhododendron and oak trees.
-Before reaching Lama Hotel, we also pass through the bamboo village where we may see a red panda.
+Following the route of Bhote Koshi River, we leave Sybrubensi behind us and begin our first day of the trek by walking to Lama Hotel.
+Trekking up and down the trail, we enter a forest filled with rhododendron and oak trees.
+Before reaching the Lama Hotel, we also pass through the bamboo village, where we may see a red panda.
 Overnight at Tea House in Lama Hotel.

 Day 05: Trek to Langtang (3460m11348ft) |O/N at Tea House (A. B, L, D)

-After ascending from Lama Hotel, we pass through a jungle full of colorful white and pink rhododendron, oak, and pine trees which takes us to Ghoda Tabela.
-Accompanied by the stunning mountain peaks of Langtang range in the background, we enter Langtang valley, home to Langtang National Park.
-We continue our trek passing through different settlements and reach the Tamang settlement of Langtang village.
+After ascending from Lama Hotel, we pass through a jungle full of colourful white and pink rhododendron, oak, and pine trees which take us to Ghoda Tabela.
+Accompanied by the stunning mountain peaks of the Langtang range in the background, we enter Langtang valley, home to Langtang National Park.
+We continue our trek passing through different settlements and reaching the Tamang settlement of Langtang village.
 Overnight at Tea House.

 Day 06: Trek to Kyanjin Gompa (3870m12693ft) |O/N at Tea House (A. B, L, D)

-We trek towards Kyanjin village which takes around 6 hrs to reach.
-We walk past Chortens, colorful Buddhist monasteries and prayer flags, and a large Mani wall carved with prayers.
-We arrive at the 400 years old Kyanjin Gompa and enjoy the stunning view of Langtang Lirung (7234m) on the backdrop of the white washed monastery.
-Upon reaching, Kyanjin village you will enter a sparse Sherpa settlement.
+We trek towards Kyanjin village, which takes around 6 hrs to reach.
+We walk past Chortens, colourful Buddhist monasteries and prayer flags, and a large Mani wall carved with prayers.
+We arrive at the 400-year-old Kyanjin Gompa and enjoy the stunning view of Langtang Lirung (7234m) on the backdrop of the whitewashed monastery.
+Upon reaching, Kyanjin village, you will enter a sparse Sherpa settlement.
 Overnight at Tea House.

 Day 07: Excursion to Tserko Ri (5033m16508ft) |O/N at Tea House (A. B, L, D)

-For acclimatization, we take a short pleasant hike to Tserko Ri where we are rewarded with the 360-degree view of different mountain ranges like Langtang Lirung (7234m), Yala Peak (5500m), Ganesh Himal (7422m), and many more.
+For acclimatization, we take a short pleasant hike to Tserko Ri, where we are rewarded with a 360-degree view of different mountain ranges like Langtang Lirung (7234m), Yala Peak (5500m), Ganesh Himal (7422m), and many more.
 We hike back to Kyanjin Gompa and visit the local cheese factory.
 Overnight stay at Tea House.

 Day 08: Trek to Yala Peak Base Camp (4800m/15744ft) |O/N at Tent (A. B, L, D)

-Today we trek around 7 hrs to reach Yala Peak Base Camp.
-We take a path through the rocky glacier to Yala Peak Base camp which can be challenging.
-Standing at the foot of Yala Peak, we get this amazing view of Tserko Ri (5033m), Gangchempo (6386m), and Naya Kang (5844m).
+Today we trek for around 7 hrs to reach Yala Peak Base Camp.
+We take a path through the rocky glacier to Yala Peak Base camp, which can be challenging.
+Standing at the foot of Yala Peak, we get this fantastic view of Tserko Ri (5033m), Gangchempo (6386m), and Naya Kang (5844m).
 Overnight at the base camp.

 Day 09: Reserve Day for Contingency |O/N at Tent (A. B, L, D)

-We take this extra day as a reserve day for contingency in case of bad climatic conditions which might occur unexpectedly around the Himalayas.
-We also go over some techniques of climbing and the use of our gears and equipment.
+We take this extra day as a reserve day for contingency in case of bad climatic conditions that might occur unexpectedly around the Himalayas.
+We also go over some techniques of climbing and the use of our gear and equipment.
 Overnight at tented camp.